 SEALED SINCE APRIL: The 20km nuclear no-go zone has been sealed since April.
 Thousands of animals are trapped.
 Evacuated residents want them back, as evidenced by an unprecedented number of complaints to Fukushima Prefecture offices

-Individuals did enter the 20km zone at the end of July, with news crews present.
-They accompanied the government authorized Veterinary Association for Fukushima Animals (VAFA), a Japanese veterinary group formed for the purpose of securing permission to help animals stranded in the 20km zone.
+With news crews present, individuals entered the 20km zone at the end of July.
+They accompanied government-authorized Veterinary Association for Fukushima Animals (VAFA), a veterinary group formed to secure permission to help animals stranded in the 20km zone.
 JEARS and Kinship Circle are in communication with VAFA.

-On this trip, volunteers were only allowed to retrieve animals whose guardians had requested their rescue.
-We are not at liberty to publish more details about rescue in the 20km nuclear zone at this time.
+On this trip, volunteers were only allowed to retrieve animals whose guardians had requested rescue.
+We are not at liberty to publish details about rescue in the 20km nuclear zone.

 ANIMALS STRUGGLE IN REGIONS 30, 40 AND 50KM FROM THE NUCLEAR REACTOR: Some have been deserted as long as those in 20km neighborhoods.
 The ghost-like town of Idate is as far as 50km from the reactor.
 When JEARS-Kinship volunteers work in evacuated communities, dogs wander the roads.
 Every 2 to 3 kilometers, cats wait along roadsides.